deanpcmad/youtuberb/README.md

 **This library is a work in progress**

-YouTubeRB is a Ruby library for intereacting with the YouTube Data v3 API.
+YouTubeRB is a Ruby library for interacting with the YouTube Data v3 API.

 ## Installation